Localized prostate cancer

 • Transrectal ultrasound (TRUS): Ultrasound is used to check the size and shape of the prostate gland.
 This involves gently inserting an ultrasound device about as wide as a finger into the (the end part of the bowel).

 • Tissue sample (biopsy): The only way to find out whether there actually is cancerous tissue in the prostate is by taking a tissue sample.
-Ten to twelve tissue samples are usually taken to be examined under a microscope.
-The most commonly used approach is called fine needle aspiration.
-This also involves inserting an ultrasound device into the .
-The device has a fine hollow needle that can puncture the prostate through the wall of the in order to take a sample of the prostate tissue.
-This procedure is done using a local anesthetic, or – in some rare cases – a brief general anesthetic.
+Ten or more tissue samples are usually taken to be examined under a microscope.
+The tissue is removed using a thin hollow needle that is inserted through the wall of the or the skin between the and testicles.
+The procedure itself can be painful and is usually done under local anesthesia.
+You might also experience pain after the procedure.

-Doctors can use the results of these examinations to ma ke an educated guess about whether the cancer will grow and how fast (risk of progression).
+Doctors can use the results of these tests to make an educated guess about whether the cancer will grow and how fast.

 Screening

-• The benefits of PSA tests in prostate cancer have been investigated in large studies.
-The results show that, together with the advantages, there are also some serious disadvantages such as overdiagnosis.
+• The benefits of PSA tests in prostate cancer have been investigated in large studies., and the results show the following: By using PSA testing, fewer men die of prostate cancer.
+But in addition to this advantage, PSA testing alone also has serious disadvantages – such as overdiagnosis or false alarms.
 Before deciding whether to have a PSA test, it is worth carefully considering the pros and cons.
+PSA tests for prostate cancer are not covered by public health insurers.

 Transrectal ultrasound isn’t suitable for the detection of prostate cancer.
 So medical societies advise against using this examination for purposes.